 So which nutrients are most important?

 Even at that, our bodies most prefer to burn carbs – they are smaller than fats, making them easier to burn, and fat performs special purposes with the construction of cells and gives our skin its elasticity.
-Because of this, many argue an optimal diet looks something like this (along with regular exercise):
+Because of this, the experts that devised the Pritikin diet suggest the following daily intake: